Q. How does a school enter the Bass Fishing Tournament?

 Q. What about insurance?

-A. The IHSA will have catastrophic coverage for both the sectional and state final tournament.
-The schools will be responsible for any equipment just like in any other sport or activity the IHSA conducts.
+A. The IHSA provides catastrophic coverage for both the sectional and state final tournament.
+The schools will be responsible for any equipment as in any other sport or activity the IHSA conducts.

 Q. Is the Alabama Rig legal for state series competition?